OpenEvalProject/evals/manuscripts/elife-10396/v2/manuscript.md

 The changes in distance between the two loci could be due to changes in nuclear diameter, which would constrain the maximal distance that the loci can move apart by random motion.
 However, we did not observe any significant changes in nuclear diameter (as determined by GFP-tagging the nucleoporin Nup170) when comparing late anaphase and the G1 phase in wild type and hst2Δ cells (Figure 3D).
 Thus, the shortening of the TRP1-LYS4 distance in late anaphase cells truly reflects the effect of chromatin condensation by axial contraction of the chromosomes.
 Furthermore, our results established that short-range chromatin compaction was not strictly concomitant with long-range axial contraction of the chromosome, but rather preceded it.

-## Condensin is not involved in local chromatin compaction
+### Condensin is not involved in local chromatin compaction

 These observations suggested that chromatin compaction and axial contraction of mitotic chromosomes might be distinct processes.
 Thus, we asked whether condensin, which is essential for axial chromosome contraction, contributed to short-range compaction of chromatin.
-We analyzed the brightness of the TetR-mCherry focus in yeast cells carrying the
+We analyzed the brightness of the TetR-mCherry focus in yeast cells carrying the smc2-8 allele, a temperature sensitive mutation in the condensin subunit Smc2 (Figure 4A).
+Remarkably, condensin inactivation for 90 min at the restrictive temperature had no effect on the changes in mCherry brightness between the anaphase and G1-phase of the cell cycle, whereas it indeed abrogated shortening of the TetO-LacO distance during anaphase (see below).
+We therefore conclude that condensin, unlike histone 3 phosphorylation and histone 4 deacetylation, does not promote nucleosome-nucleosome interaction.
+To test this idea further, we directly probed H2A/H4 interaction by using genetically encoded Ultraviolet (UV) inducible crosslinking (Wilkins et al., 2014).
+We arrested cells in G1 with alpha-factor and released them in the presence of nocadozole under wild type and smc2-8 conditions at 37ºC.
+Fluorescence-Activated Cell Sorting (FACS) analysis showed that the release and arrest was equally efficient in both cells (Figure 4—figure supplement 1).
+In wild type cells, as reported before, H4/H2A crosslinking is observed in mitosis and correlated strongly with H4 K16 deacetylation (Figure 4B).
+In fitting with the microscopy data (Figure 4A), the crosslinking between H4 and H2A showed no difference in kinetics in the condensin inactivated and in the wild type cells (Figure 4B).
+Thus, condensin function is not required for proper, short-range compaction of mitotic chromatin.

 ![Figure 4.](https://cdn.elifesciences.org/articles/10396/elife-10396-fig4-v2.jpg)

 **Figure 4.:** (A) TetR-mCherry intensities in the mother cell for the indicated strains and cell cycle stages.
 To inactivate Smc2, cells were shifted to 37ºC for 90 min.
 One way ANOVA was performed to test significance, **** p<0.0001 and n>40.
 (B) Yeast cells producing H2A Y58BPA were synchronized with alpha-factor at permissive temperature and then released into medium containing nocodazole at restrictive temperature.
 Samples were taken at indicated times, irradiated with UV and histones extracted with acid from isolated nuclei.
-Western blot against H4 detects the H2A-H4 crosslink (upper row), bulk H4 (lower row) and blotting against H4 K16Ac shows cell cycle progression.DOI: http://dx.doi.org/10.7554/eLife.10396.006
+Western blot against H4 detects the H2A-H4 crosslink (upper row), bulk H4 (lower row) and blotting against H4 K16Ac shows cell cycle progression.

 ![Figure 4—figure supplement 1.](https://cdn.elifesciences.org/articles/10396/elife-10396-fig4-figsupp1-v2.jpg)

-**Figure 4—figure supplement 1.:** smc2-8).The same samples were analysed by western blot in Figure 4B.DOI: http://dx.doi.org/10.7554/eLife.10396.007
+**Figure 4—figure supplement 1.:** The same samples were analysed by western blot in Figure 4B.

-## The chromatin compaction pathway does not contribute to axial contraction of chromosomes
+### The chromatin compaction pathway does not contribute to axial contraction of chromosomes

-In order to investigate in more detail how the phosphorylation of H3 S10 and the subsequent activation of Hst2 contributed to chromosome condensation, we next characterized if these events promoted axial contraction of chromosome IV, using the LacO-TetO distance as a readout (see
+In order to investigate in more detail how the phosphorylation of H3 S10 and the subsequent activation of Hst2 contributed to chromosome condensation, we next characterized if these events promoted axial contraction of chromosome IV, using the LacO-TetO distance as a readout (see Figure 3D).
+Confirming the role of aurora B/Ipl1 in chromosome condensation, the ipl1-321 mutant cells failed to undergo chromosome contraction when shifted to the restrictive temperature prior to mitosis, compared with wild type cells at these temperatures (Figure 5A).
+As expected from previous studies (Neurohr et al., 2011; Lavoie et al., 2002), the function of Ipl1 in the contraction of regular chromosomes was unlikely to require H3 S10 phosphorylation and H2/H4 interaction, since the mutations H3 S10A and H4 Δ9–16 did not impair anaphase contraction (Figure 5B,C ).
+Thus, Ipl1 promotes the axial contraction of chromosomes independently of phosphorylating H3 S10 and of promoting H4/H2A interaction, but possibly by promoting condensin function (see discussion).

 ![Figure 5.](https://cdn.elifesciences.org/articles/10396/elife-10396-fig5-v2.jpg)

 **Figure 5.:** (A) TRP1-LYS4 distances for the indicated strains, synchronized in G1 by alpha-factor treatment and released at the indicated temperatures.
 (B) TRP1-LYS4 distances were determined in the mother cell for the indicated strains and cell cycle stages.
 Box shows median value, whiskers all data points n>30 cells.
 One way ANOVA was performed to test significances, ** p<0.01, **** p<0.0001, n.s. not significant.
 (C) Example cells containing the indicated mutations and their impact on chromosome length as determined by the TRP1 (red) to LYS4 (green) distance.
 (D) TRP1-LYS4 distances were determined for the indicated strains in anaphase.
 Box shows median value, whiskers all data points n>45.
-One way ANOVA was performed to test significances, *** p<0.001, * p<0.05, n.s. not significant.DOI: http://dx.doi.org/10.7554/eLife.10396.008
+One way ANOVA was performed to test significances, *** p<0.001, * p<0.05, n.s. not significant.

 In contrast, the hst2∆ mutation did abrogate the proper contraction of the chromosome during mitosis, implying that Hst2 acts in both axial chromosome contraction and short-range chromatin compaction (Figures 5C and 1B).
 Even more remarkably, the H3 S10D phospho-mimicking allele caused chromosome IV to remain in a constitutive state of axial contraction throughout the cell cycle (Figure 5B,C).
 This most probably reflected constitutive recruitment of Hst2 to nucleosomes, since inactivation of the HST2 gene in these cells abolished contraction (Figure 5B,C).
 Thus, boosting the recruitment of Hst2 to chromatin through mimicking constitutive and ubiquitous phosphorylation of H3 promoted both chromatin compaction and axial chromosome contraction, despite the fact that the H3-dependent pathway of Hst2 recruitment is normally dispensable for Hst2 function in axial chromosome contraction during regular mitoses (though, it is essential for adaptive hyper-condensation of an artificially long chromosome).
 We next sought to determine the role of H4 K16 deacetylation in anaphase chromosome contraction.
 In accordance with the idea that H4 deacetylation solely plays a role in mitotic chromatin compaction, the H4 K16R allele did not show any significant differences in chromosome contraction compared with wild type cells (Figure 5D).
 When we deleted HST2 on top of H4 K16R, we observed a significant decrease in chromosome contraction as compared with wild type and H4 K16R cells, but no significant difference with hst2∆ cells (Figure 5D).
 Based on this we conclude that H4 deacetylation has no evident role in chromosome contraction.
 Furthermore, our data suggest that HST2, when deleted, does not have its defects on chromosome contraction through the chromatin compaction pathway, but rather by acting on another factor.

 Together, in agreement with the fact that they follow different kinetics (Figure 3), our data reveal that axial contraction of chromosomes and compaction of chromatin are two independent processes.
 They depend on distinct molecular pathways that are at least in part coordinated by the same regulatory input, namely the activity of the kinase aurora B and the deacetylase Hst2.

-## Hst2 may promote condensin function
+### Hst2 may promote condensin function

-The data above demonstrated that
+The data above demonstrated that hst2∆ mutant cells have strong defects in axial chromosome contraction, while other components of the chromatin compaction pathway (H3 S10 and H4) do not.
+Thus, we rationalized that Hst2 might not only promote chromosome compaction, but also the function of factors required for the axial contraction of chromatids, such as condensin.
+To test this notion, we measured the effect of combining the smc2-8 mutation with H3 and hst2∆ mutations on axial chromosome contraction during anaphase.
+As expected, the smc2-8 single mutant cells grown at the restrictive temperature failed to axially contract their mitotic chromosomes to wild type levels (Figure 6A).
+Deletion of Hst2 in these cells did not exacerbate their contraction phenotype (Figure 6A), suggesting that condensin and Hst2 might act in the same genetic pathway.
+In contrast, contraction was restored in the H3 S10D smc2-8 double mutant cells.
+This effect was likely due to boosting Hst2 recruitment and activity since it disappeared in the H3 S10D hst2∆ smc2-8 triple mutant cells.
+The effect of H3 most likely depended on the phosphorylation state of S10, since the S10A mutation did not promote contraction.
+Thus, enhanced activation of Hst2 (H3 S10D) suppressed the effect of the smc2-8 mutation on chromatin contraction.
+Hst2 might mediate the suppression of the contraction defect due to the smc2-8 mutation either through activation of a still unknown, alternative contraction pathway or through stimulation of condensin activity such as to restore at least part of its function.

 ![Figure 6.](https://cdn.elifesciences.org/articles/10396/elife-10396-fig6-v2.jpg)

-**Figure 6.:** HST2 are in the same genetic pathway that ensures proper chromosome segregation.(A) TRP1-LYS4 distances were determined for the indicated strains in anaphase after shifting cells for 90 min to 37ºC.
+**Figure 6.:** (A) TRP1-LYS4 distances were determined for the indicated strains in anaphase after shifting cells for 90 min to 37ºC.
 Box shows median value, whiskers all data points n>30.
 One way ANOVA was performed to test significance between G1 in smc2-8 at 25ºC and other strains, **** p<0.0001 and n.s. not significant.
 (B) Spotting assay of indicated strains on YPD plates at the indicated temperatures.
 (C) Percentage of anaphase cells containing anaphase bridges for the indicated strains after 90 min at 25ºC or 90 min at 33ºC.
-DAPI, 4', 6-diamidino-2-phenylindole; YPD, yeast extract peptone dextrose. n>240, scale bar is 2 µm.DOI: http://dx.doi.org/10.7554/eLife.10396.009
+DAPI, 4', 6-diamidino-2-phenylindole; YPD, yeast extract peptone dextrose. n>240, scale bar is 2 µm.

 ![Figure 6—figure supplement 1.](https://cdn.elifesciences.org/articles/10396/elife-10396-fig6-figsupp1-v2.jpg)

-**Figure 6—figure supplement 1.:** , H3 S10A, H3S10D and hst2Δ strains at different temperatures.YPD, yeast extract peptone dextrose.DOI: http://dx.doi.org/10.7554/eLife.10396.010
+**Figure 6—figure supplement 1.:** YPD, yeast extract peptone dextrose.

-## Axial contraction and chromatin compaction synergistically facilitate chromosome segregation
+### Axial contraction and chromatin compaction synergistically facilitate chromosome segregation

 In order to establish the physiological relevance of our phenotypic observations, we next asked whether combining compaction and contraction defects cell growth and viability.
 Consistent with condensin and H3 S10 phosphorylation pathways acting synergistically to promote proper chromosome condensation, the smc2-8 H3-S10A double mutant cells were growing slower than the smc2-8 single mutant cells, and were unable to grow at 33°C, unlike the single mutant cells (Figure 6B and Figure 6—figure supplement 1).
 Accordingly, the smc2-8 hst2∆ double mutants showed the same phenotype.
 Thus, when the condensin complex was only partially active, cells depended on Hst2 and phosphorylation of histone H3 on S10 for growth.
 Remarkably, however, the smc2-8 H3 S10D double mutant did not show any altered or improved growth or viability phenotype compared with the smc2-8 single mutant cells.
 It grew reasonably well at 33°C, while being non-viable at 37°C. Thus, restoring axial contraction of the chromosomes using the H3 S10D mutation was not sufficient to restore the viability of the cells lacking condensin function.
 These results are consistent with condensin playing more roles than simply promoting the axial contraction of chromosomes.